Thoughtless-Eels/Bangazon-API/README.md

 Add additional notes about how to deploy this on a live system

 Built With:
-C# - language we wrote in
+C# - language used
-Asp.Net - our web application framework
+Asp.Net -  web application framework
 PostMan - a toolchain for the API developers who use our site SQLite - the database management system we used